evcaho/evcaho.github.io/_posts/2017-04-01-how-to-read-ruby-documentation.markdown

 index(regexp [, offset]) → fixnum or nil
 ```

-Note that the only difference between the two signatures is the first argument.
+The only difference between the two signatures is the first argument.
 In the first method signature it was a string.
 In the second one it's a regular expression i.e. a [regexp](https://ruby-doc.org/core-2.2.0/Regexp.html).

-Now, if you were to ask me about `String#index` I could tell you: it requires one argument, either a string or a regular expression.
+Now, if you were to ask me about `String#index` I could tell you that it requires one argument, which can be either a string or a regular expression.
 There's an optional second argument.
 It returns either a number or nil.

 ### The Description
  We now know 'String#index''s inputs and outputs, but we still don't know what it does.

-And if we're being honest, we don't really know what some of the inputs are.
+And if we're being honest, we don't **really** know what some of the inputs are.
 For example, I'm not 100% sure what the `offset` argument does.

 These details are usually cleared up in the description: